semgrep/semgrep-docs/docs/release-notes/april-2024.md

 ### Changed

 - **Editor and playground**: Structure mode has replaced simple mode.
+Try it out in the [<i class="fas fa-external-link fa-xs"></i> Playground](https://semgrep.dev/playground/new).
 - Semgrep Cloud Platform has been renamed to Semgrep AppSec Platform.
-- Dashboard UX improvements
+- The Dashboard now has several UX improvements.
 - The default Bitbucket YAML configuration file has been updated with options for full, diff, and on-demand scans.
 - Improved the process of creating a GitHub Enterprise private Semgrep app. <!-- 13675 -->
 - **Settings**: The Semgrep Pro Engine toggle has been renamed to <i class="fa-solid fa-toggle-large-on"></i> Cross-file.